oitee/oitee.github.io/_posts/2021-09-30-hash-tables.md

 [Here](https://github.com/oitee/hash-browns/blob/main/key_value_array.js) is the complete implementation of a key-value store, using arrays.
 (In this implementation, there is an additional method called `convertToUnicode` that checks if a given key is a positive integer.
 If it is not, it converts the key to a string, and returns the cummulative uni-code values of its characters.)

-Here's an illustration of how the above set of operations can be used to maintain a key-value store called `phoneBook`:

 While the implementation of a key-value store using an array is trivial, the time-complexity for look-up is constant, i.e., O(1).
 This is because of the property of arrays providing an O(1) for random access.
 However, it is significant to note that if we create a key-value store (`phoneBook`) for storing phone-numbers of persons, such that the first name of the contact acts as the key (which will first need to be appropriately converted into a positive natural number), the store will likely have a very **large number of empty elements**.
 To illustrate this, let's use the `phoneBook` to store the phone numbers for two contacts, namely `Bella` ('+ 91 2441139') and `Emergency` ('100').
 It will first convert the names of the contacts to positive natural numbers by, say, taking the sum of the uni-code values of each character of the strings. `Bella` will be converted to `480` and `Emergency` will be converted to `927`.
 In order to store these two keys, the size of the array will be `928`.
 In fact, if we print the contents of the array implementing the `phoneBook`, the output will be:

 ```js